johnnygoblue/treasureIsland/README.md

 After the front matter, if the first non-comment byte is 'L', the file is in list format.
-Following the map size integer, there will be two or more lines (start location and treasure location at least) that are either blank or a coordinate/terrain triple (CTT).
-When reading list format files, ignore any blank lines that occur after the front matter.
-A CTT is two non-negative integers followed by a single character to represent the terrain at that location (refer to the Terrain Legend above).
+Following the map size integer, there will be two or more lines (start location and treasure location at least) that are coordinate/terrain triples (CTT), and any number of blank lines.
+A CTT is two non-negative integers, row and column, followed by a single character to represent the terrain at that location (refer to the Terrain Legend above).
 These three values will be separated by spaces and followed by a newline character.
+When reading list format files, ignore any blank lines that occur.

 ```
-<row> <col> <terrain>
+CTT: <row> <col> <terrain>
 ```

 List format files may specify a subset of all CTT in a map.
 If fewer than NxN